==> Your dog fearful or aggressive at the vet?

 * This bit is a direct quote from Dr. Frank Shallenberger's teaser report "The World's Most Effective Way to Melt Away Stress" on his Second Opinion Newsletter website.
 Shallenberger is a mainstream-critical people doctor (MD, not DVM).

-Stress is more than a killer: Stress is a terrorist, a mass killer both in people and in dogs in the western hemisphere (with western hemisphere defined as in the prior Periodical How to find the right veterinarian).
-More dogs and more people die from stress-related defects and disorders than from injuries and diseases combined!
+Stress is more than a killer.
+Stress is a terrorist, a mass killer both in people and in dogs in the western hemisphere:

-In fact, body systems is a topic so helpful to understand in terms of dog health, let's make it the topic of the next MYGERMANSHEPHERD PERIODICAL.
+In fact, body systems is a topic so helpful to understand in terms of dog health and people health, let's make it the topic of another MYGERMANSHEPHERD PERIODICAL on its own.

-All the health implications aside, the multitude of behavior implications of stress you (hopefully) understood already in our 11th Periodical The PRIME SECRET about Dogs (or, as I called it at the time: The Number 1 Secret about Dogs).
+All the health implications aside, the magnitude of behavior implications of stress you (hopefully) understood already in the All-for-Nothing Periodical The PRIME SECRET about Dogs.

 Health and Behavior problems with their dog - for dog owners there's almost nothing else really.
 This is why stress indeed is the Number 1 thing to avoid if you want to have a happy and long life with your dog.